Why Visit Luxembourg City: Is Luxembourg City Worth Visiting?

 Simply wandering around on foot is the best way to experience Luxembourg City.

-Between its impressive fortress walls, Old Town quarter, narrow alleyways, endless greenery, and its charming canals, Luxembourg is a medieval gem to behold.
+Luxembourg City has a long and fascinating history, which you can explore by visiting some of the museums.
+Between its impressive fortress walls, the Old Town quarter, narrow alleyways, endless greenery, and its charming canals, Luxembourg is a medieval gem to behold.

-Much like the medieval Czech town, ฤŒeskรฝ Krumlov, visiting Luxembourg City is more about wandering, taking in the beautiful views, and soaking it all in.
-Luxembourg City is a place to appreciate history and the convergence of many European cultures, snap some photos, and drink a few beers in the city center sunshine.
+Much like the medieval Czech town, Český Krumlov, visiting Luxembourg City is a place to appreciate history and the convergence of many European cultures, snap some photos, and drink a few beers in the city center sunshine.

 Le Chemin de la Corniche